VisionVector/recommenders/README.md

 # Recommenders

-This repository contains examples and best practices for building recommendation systems, provided as Jupyter notebooks.
+This repository provides examples and best practices for building recommendation systems, provided as Jupyter notebooks.
 The examples detail our learnings on five key tasks:
 - [Prepare Data](notebooks/01_prepare_data/README.md): Preparing and loading data for each recommender algorithm
 - [Model](notebooks/02_model/README.md): Building models using various classical and deep learning recommender algorithms such as Alternating Least Squares ([ALS](https://spark.apache.org/docs/latest/api/python/_modules/pyspark/ml/recommendation.html#ALS)) or eXtreme Deep Factorization Machines ([xDeepFM](https://arxiv.org/abs/1803.05170)).
 - [Evaluate](notebooks/03_evaluate/README.md): Evaluating algorithms with offline metrics
 - [Model Select and Optimize](notebooks/04_model_select_and_optimize): Tuning and optimizing hyperparameters for recommender models
 - [Operationalize](notebooks/05_operationalize/README.md): Operationalizing models in a production environment on Azure

 Several utilities are provided in [reco_utils](reco_utils) to support common tasks such as loading datasets in the format expected by different algorithms, evaluating model outputs, and splitting training/test data.
-Implementations of several state-of-the-art algorithms are included for self-study and customization in your own applications.
+Implementations of several state-of-the-art algorithms are provided for self-study and customization in your own applications.

 ## Getting Started
 Please see the [setup guide](SETUP.md) for more details on setting up your machine locally, on Spark, or on [Azure Databricks](SETUP.md#setup-guide-for-azure-databricks).